SudoPlz/react-native-nitro-freeze/example/README.md

-# React Native Nitro Freeze - Example App
+# React Zombie Freeze - Example App

-This example app demonstrates all the features of `react-native-nitro-freeze`.
+This example app demonstrates all the features of `react-zombie-freeze`.

 ## Features Demonstrated